bibanon/bibanon/Stories/Stories.md

-> **Announcement** - Check [our Workroom](https://trello.com/b/ohziwjHI/content-to-import) Kanban Board, it contains a large stack of stories we're still reviewing.
+> **Announcement** - Check our [Workroom](https://trello.com/b/ohziwjHI/content-to-import), it contains a large stack of stories we're still reviewing.
 You can comment on it, track our progress, even help out.
-> And drop off any new stories/content in [our thread at Vyrd.net](http://tb.vyrd.net/net/res/46.html#46), we can help import it as a wikipage.
+> And drop off any new stories/content in [our thread at Vyrd.net](http://tb.vyrd.net/net/res/46.html#46), we can help you import it as a wikipage.

 These are the folk stories of the internet, sometimes stretching into long, sprawling epics.
 They're pretty much books in themselves, and gripping reads at that.